Our mission

 We study how greenhouse gases, nutrients and metals are cycled in natural chemical sediments.
 Our fundamental, curiosity-driven work on mineral–fluid–microbe interactions informs our applied work by teaching us how to work within natural systems.

-Congratulations to Nina Zeyen on her appointment as Assistant Professor in the …
+Congratulations to Maija Raudsepp on her appointment as an Assistant Professor in …

 Leave a Reply